fillup/codeship-rotate-aes/README.md

  3. Run `docker-compose run rotate`
  4. That'll create the base `config.json` file.
 Update it.
  5. Run `docker-compose run rotate`

-## Note about codeship-go library
-The official Codeship Go client library was missing support for the Reset AES Key endpoint so I've added it in a fork and am PRing it back to the main repo.
-You can review it here: https://github.com/codeship/codeship-go/pull/59.

-Also there were some Go module version errors that required a couple "replace" statements in the go.mod file to get them to work properly.

 ## MIT License